seatme/pangolin/README.md

 # Pangolin

-An automated testing framework for writing Appium integration tests for mobile applications.
+A Ruby framework that makes it easier to write Appium automation tests.
+Inspired by Capybara (https://github.com/jnicklas/capybara).

-Pangolin is similar in both purpose and syntax to Capybara.
-It provides APIs on top of the selenium-driver gem and RSpec integration to make it easier to write Appium tests.
+Currently, Pangolin only supports iOS apps in the simulator.

 ## Syntax